Threat model analysis

 - Diffusion is ensured through the connection between BPs, local relays, and downstream/upstream relays

-- Relay hosts connect the BP to the network,
+- Relay hosts connect the BP to the network

-- Starving a cardano-node running on a relay host would prevent or delay the diffusion of new blocks thus harming
+running on a relay host would prevent or delay the diffusion of new blocks, thus harming - Compromising relay hosts would be an extreme form of starving resources.

 Resource exhaustion on Cardano block producer